Award-winning PDF software

 Instructions and Help about Medicare surcharge tax on high-income taxpayers

-Everyone bill Lessman here for money evolution dot-com and welcome back to another one of our daily live videos where we're broadcasting to you every week day Monday through Friday so this is actually episode number four last week an episode two I think it was I started to talk with all of you about what I referred to as the seven core elements of retirement planning and how each one of these seven elements is going to play a part in your ultimate retirement goals and some of the things that you want to accomplish in retirement things like knowing how much you retire is going to cost we talked about that a little bit identifying your gap where to save money what types of accounts are going to be best for your retirement dollars deciding when to collect Social Security obviously a big one we talked a little bit about healthcare costs and how that needs to play in there the 401k plan for many people is going to be another big aspect of your retirement and knowing how to unlock the full potential of that 401k plan as you get closer to your retirement starting to create that plan for income and then finally the last thing we get to after going through each one of those seven steps is choosing your investments and unfortunately many people start with number seven so what I'm going to do here today in this video is I'm going to be expanding on one of these seven elements we're gonna be talking about where to save money and specifically I'm going to be talking about some of the tax implications of where you save money and how that it might impact your retirement and the amount of money that you have...
+Everyone, Bill Lessman here for Money Evolution dot-com.
+Welcome back to another one of our daily live videos.
+We're broadcasting to you every weekday, Monday through Friday.
+So, this is actually episode number four.
+Last week, in episode two, I started to talk with all of you about what I referred to as the seven core elements of retirement planning.
+Each of these seven elements will play a part in your ultimate retirement goals and the things you want to accomplish in retirement.
+Some of these things include knowing how much your retirement is going to cost, identifying your gap, where to save money, what types of accounts will be best for your retirement dollars, deciding when to collect Social Security, healthcare costs, the 401k plan, and knowing how to unlock its full potential as you approach retirement.
+Starting to create a plan for income is also important.
+Finally, after going through each of these seven steps, we will discuss choosing your investments.
+Unfortunately, many people start with step number seven.
+In this video, I am going to expand on one of these seven elements and talk about where to save money.
+Specifically, I will discuss some of the tax implications of where you save money and how it might impact your retirement and the amount of money you have to spend during retirement.
+Let me clear this whiteboard here and do my best to cover this quickly.
+If you haven't already, click the like button on our page at Money Evolution to get notified of our updates.
+We are also planning a rebroadcast of these videos on our YouTube channel, which is approaching 200,000 views.
+So, if you prefer watching on YouTube, head over there and subscribe.
+You can also access the videos on moneyevolution.com.
+Now, let's talk about some tax strategies specifically...